jinahya/JSON-java/README.md

 a fork for Java ME/CDC.

-* compile Target: 1.5
+* compile target: 1.5
-* retrotranslate Target: 1.3
+* retrotranslate target: 1.3
 * codes using `String#split` has been rewritten.

 please read [README](README) for original description and license information.